Himanshu6124/pokemon-ap-pw/README.md

 - **Glide**: An image loading and caching library for Android focused on smooth scrolling.
 Used to load character images.
 - **Gson**: A library to convert Java Objects into JSON and back.
 Used in conjunction with Retrofit for JSON parsing.
 - **OkHttp**: An HTTP client for Android and Kotlin applications.
 Used for implementing API response caching.
-- **Hilt**: Simplifies dependency injection by providing a set of standard components and annotations, which reduces boilerplate code and improves code maintainability.
+- **Dagger-Hilt**: Simplifies dependency injection by providing a set of standard components and annotations, which reduces boilerplate code and improves code maintainability.

 ## Installation